About Texas Gun Rights

 Chris McNutt is the pro-gun voice for the 300,000 members and supporters of Texas Gun Rights.
 Serving as Executive Director, Chris is leading the charge to restore every law-abiding Texan’s right to keep and bear arms.

-Since joining TXGR in 2016, Chris has been a stalwart advocate for Constitutional Carry legislation, which he helped pass in 2021, and he has vigorously defended against multiple pushes for gun control in the Lone Star State.
+Since joining TXGR in 2016, Chris has been a stalwart advocate for Constitutional Carry legislation, which he helped pass in 2021.

 Chris has also served as “boots on the ground” for the National Association for Gun Rights in multiple states (Indiana, Florida, Kentucky, Louisiana, Michigan, and Virginia).